 Similar to gears, Timing belts are used to transfer rotational motion from one shaft to another with minimum mechanical losses.
 Their application involves:

-- Timing belts are used to coordinate the rotational motion of the engine crankshaft with the camshaft.
+- Synchronize motion of the engine crankshaft with the camshaft.

 - Sewing Machines